scenarioo/scenarioo/docs/contribute/ci-server-setup/README.md

 * Jenkins CI Server
 * [Nginx as a proxy](nginx.md)
 * more ... to be completed

+## Circle CI evaluation

+We started to port the CI pipeline to Circle CI.
+For more information: see [Circle CI](circle-ci.md)

 ## Further instructions for different tool installations and configurations